IsaiahSama/web-server/README.md

 }
 ```
 ## Uploading a file
-The database can be uploaded using the following URL: `/upload/`
+Files can be uploaded using the following URL: `/api/upload/`

 Expected to be in the request must be a files kwarg, defined in the following way